puckdoug/soma/README.md

-# soma
-System Orchestration, Monitoring, and Automation
+# soma: System Orchestration, Monitoring, and Automation

+## soma

+Command-line controlling process to trigger actions or generate reports.

+## somasrv

+Agent process that runs on each managed client.